morphgnt/tischendorf/text/parsed/README.txt

      well as the number of the possessed.
    - Forms of KREI/TTWN now have a -C (comparative) suffix.
    - Various other fixes to the text and the analyses.

+v 2.7 (2011-04-19)
+   - Update to latest Westcott-Hort base analysis from 2011-03-15, but differing from this in the analysis of *SO/DOMA in three places (to harmonize it as neuter plural, not feminine singular).
+   - This led to changes to the anlaysis for some 133 words.
+   - Luke 19:1 is now a chapter boundary (it was a paragraph boundary in Version 2.6).